itsyouonline/identityserver/specs/GUID_feature.md

   user client credentials jwt or access token, and in this case take the username from the jwt.
 But this feels like building in code dependency and loss of separation again.

-## Further remarks:

-- Find a good limit to the amount of generated identifiers:
-  Although a limit should be installed to prevent malicious parties from filling the database with identifiers, most blockchain related services will require a large amount of identifiers to maintain full transparency and avoid all data mining.